Thursday, March 10, 2011

 If we want to understand the sources of the Biblical Noah, and how accurate that story is, we have to first understand that a number of flood/ark stories existed in other cultures.
 The scholarship is pretty tight on this.

-This is because we also know that these stories existed as oral story poems for hundreds if not thousands of years before they were eventually transcribed into writing somewhere around 1200BC, which is the approximate point in time that humans discovered alphabetic writing, although some like the Sumerians and Egyptians had a written language as early as 2500 B.C.
+This is because we also know that these stories existed as oral story poems for hundreds if not thousands of years before they were eventually transcribed into alphabetic writing somewhere around 1200 B.C., which is the approximate point in time that humans discovered alphabetic writing, although some like the Sumerians and Egyptians had a hieroglyphic written language as early as 3200 B.C.

-This date is disputed by others, some scientists placing the Flood at 4500 B.C. or 8000 B.C.
-Nevertheless, even using the 2300 BC .date, this is a huge amount of time ( 2300 B.C. minus 1200 B.C. = 1100 years) for any culture to maintain a detailed, accurate story .
+This date is disputed by scientists, who place the Flood at several earlier dates.
+Nevertheless, even using the unscientific date of 2300 B.C. , this is a huge amount of time (2300 B.C. minus 1200 B.C. = 1100 years) for any culture to maintain a detailed, accurate oral story.
+It is not impossible, but as 350 years (the Illiad transcription) is the one proven time span we know, we have to be cautious.

 1) Here's the main rule that is never violated: all oral story poems are based on real physical or psychic events.